 Some people wonder if it is safe to exercise during Ramadan.
 In fact, staying active can help you stay healthy.
 However, it is recommended that you avoid gruelling exercising routines (extensive cardio)during the hours you are fasting.
 This will only exacerbate fatigue and cause dehydration.
 Instead, try to exercise an hour before you break your fast.
 That way, you can replenish your body soon after.

 Fasting in Ramadan is not intended to cause any harm.
 If you are living with any health conditions, are pregnant, or taking medications, make sure to consult your healthcare team to make sure that fasting is safe for you.

 Is Fasting In Ramadan Safe For People Living With Diabetes?

-If you are living with diabetes, make sure to consult with your healthcare team before making the decision to fast during Ramadan.
+If you are living with diabetes, make sure to consult with your healthcare team before deciding to fast during Ramadan.
 Remember, certain medications can increase your risk of getting low blood sugars.
 Your healthcare team will advise you and help create a plan to minimize your risk.

-The key to remaining healthy in Ramadan is to have well timed, balanced meals and make sure to have plenty of fluids from Iftar to Suhoor.
-Our collection of healthy Ramadan recipes can be source of inspiration and a good starting point for you to begin planning healthy meals for the month!
+The key to remaining healthy in Ramadan is to have well-timed, balanced meals and make sure to have plenty of fluids from Iftar to Suhoor.
+My Desi~licious 30-day Ramadan Meal Plan shows you exactly how to eat healthy during Ramadan 2020.
+You will receive a collection of healthy Ramadan recipes and a complete menu with lots of healthy eating inspiration.